 Children are divided into groups according to grades.
-Each group has assigned Lead Teachers and Counselors.
+Each group has assigned counselors daily.
 The program is intended to:

-- a. provide an atmosphere of happiness, safety and love - b. foster the healthy growth and development of children spiritually, physically, mentally, socially and emotionally - c. provide a stimulating environment to help in the growing process of learning and self-esteem - d. meet the individual needs of each child, and work with the child's family and teachers as appropriate for the child's well-being.
+a.
+Provide an atmosphere of safety and support

+- b.
+Foster the healthy growth and development of children spiritually, physically, mentally, socially and emotionally - c.
+Provide a stimulating environment to help in the growing process of learning and selfesteem - d.
+Meet the individual needs of each child, and work with the child's family and teachers as appropriate for the child's well-being.